raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 title: Answer
 ---

 Bob's and Alice's private keys are different.
-The private key used to perform the encryption is not the same as the private key held by the person decrypting the information.
+They can both generate a shared secret using their own private keys and the pubic keys,

 --- /collapse ---